skay97/gradebook/README.md

 # gradebook
-A GradeBook application created with C# and .Net Framework
+A GradeBook console application created with C# and .Net Framework